San Buenaventura Power Plant

 The San Buenaventura Power Plant is a coal power plant under construction in Mauban, Quezon, Philippines.
 It is the Philippines' first supercritical coal power plant.

 History

 The groundbreaking ceremony for the San Buenaventura Power Plant was held in December 2015.
 Power plant owner and future operator, San Buenaventura Power Ltd. Co (SPBL) tapped Daelim industrial and Mitsubishi Corp. as the coal power plant project's engineering, procurement and construction contractor.
-The construction was hindered by the fact that there is a existing power facility ran by Quezon Power Philippines Ltd. at the site.
+The construction was hindered by the fact that there is an existing power facility ran by Quezon Power Philippines Ltd. at the site.
 By February 2019, the whole coal power plant project is already 97.38 percent complete.

 In May 2019, testing and commissioning of the San Buenaventura plant began and was connected to the national grid within the same month.